 It’s official.
 Google Play’s Android apps are coming (almost) to Chromebooks.

 Some good hackers (yes, the good kind) reported on Reddit how they found some code that stated or inferred how Google is bringing the Android-based Google Play Store to Chromebooks.
-You know effect that would have?
+You know the effect that would have?
 This is huge.

 It’s Google Play.
 On Chromebook.

-Why infuse Google Play on Chromebooks?
+Why infuse Google Play with a Chromebook?

 This expands the apps’ reach to a whole new level.
-Right now, Chromebook users are limited to whatever apps are offered in the Google Chrome web store, which is a large amount, but there’s still no support for a lot of the apps that we use daily on our phones.
+Right now, users are limited to whatever apps are offered in the Google Chrome web store, which is a large amount, but there’s still no support for a lot of the apps that we use daily on our phones.

-All the apps you use on your phone will be available on your Chromebook.
-We’re not sure how they’ll integrate Google Play on Chromebooks though, seeing that the app platforms are separate.
+All the apps you use on your phone will be available on your laptop.
+We’re not sure how they’ll integrate Google Play on them though, seeing that the app platforms are separate.

 Although, this isn’t something that’s unexpected or anything.
-Getting Google Play apps to have functionality on Chromebooks was something that fans have longed for.
+Getting Google apps to have functionality that would actually be useful was something that fans have longed for.

-Functionality of Play Store apps on Chromebooks
+Functionality of Play Store apps

-Chromebooks were rapped on a lot because many of the popular apps that we use daily on our phones are only exclusive to the Google Play Store or the App Store on iOS.
-Google’s been working on getting Play Store to work with Chrome OS since 2014.
-The leak basically inferred that Google could be planning to bring over a million Play Store apps to the Chromebook platform very soon.
+Chromebooks were ripped on a lot because many of the popular apps that we use daily on our phones are only exclusive to the Google Play Store or the App Store on iOS.
+Google’s been working on getting them to work with Chrome OS since 2014.
+The leak basically inferred that Google could be planning to bring over a million Play Store apps to the platform very soon.

 We can’t wait.
 Can you tell?

 Don’t get us wrong, the Chrome web store has a lot of nice apps that add additional functionality to Chrome OS, but the apps we use, that’s the keyword use, on a daily basis when we’re on the go on our smartphones is what we’re excited about.
 It would be awesome to see these apps accessible on our Chromebooks as well.

 Would this influence your decision to buy a Chromebook?
-Or are you already a proud Chromebook owner?
+Or are you already a proud owner?
 If so, then you’d be as surprised as we are.
 Let us know in the comments.